Non-Project Files Protection dialog

 This dialog appears when you try to edit non-project files: SDK sources, external sources and so on.
 Such files are intentionally protected from modification.
 For example, it is not recommended that you change Go SDK packages as you are supposed to reuse them as is.

-I want to edit this file anyway: select this option to disable protection for the listed files.
+This file: select this option to disable protection for the file or files.

-I want to edit any non-project file in the current session: select this option to disable protection.
+Any non-project file: select this option to disable protection.

 Edit non-project files in the vendor directory

 If you need to edit files in the vendor directory, consider adding this directory as a content root to your project.
 Read more about content roots in the Content root article.

 Add the package folder to the content root from editor

 In the Non-Project Files Protection dialog, select the scope that you want to edit.

 In the notification window, click the Add <package> to the project.